SupaxInc/data-structure-and-algorithms/README.md

 - Monotonic decreasing stack is uses to maintain elements in a decreasing order from the bottom to top
     - In this specific problem, we use it to find the next greatest element of a previous temperature

+## 853 - Car Fleets

+**Brute Force:**  Calculate the time using a sorted list of position and speed, then iterate through the times and count the new fleets.

+- Time Complexity:  O(n), could become more expensive dealing with fleet mergers
+- Space Complexity: O(n)

+**Optimized Approach:** Use a monotonic decreasing stack

+- Time Complexity: O(n)
+- Space Complexity: O(n)

+**Solution:** Zip the position and speed.
+Sort it to get cars beside each other to easily find which cars join a fleet.
+Calculate the time it takes for a car to reach target and push it to a stack if it is a fleet.

+**Unique uses:**

+- Uses sorted and zip
+    - Sorted sorts an iterable list like tuples, list, dictionaries, etc.
+    - Zip combines two arrays by joining the elements in the same index as a tuple
+- Uses reverse=True to reverse an array
+- Uses a monotonic decrease stack algorithm to find the next greater element

 # Binary Search

 ## 704 - Binary Search